joanseg/The-Positioning-Manual/chapters/04-Positioning-vs-Specialization.md

 # Positioning vs. Specialization

-When I ask you to think of the *best* cloud platform as a service, what company or platform do you think of?
+When I ask you to think of the *best* cloud platform-as-a-service, what company or platform do you think of?

 No matter whether you thought of AWS, GCP, Digital Ocean, Rackspace, or one of dozens of other cloud providers, you are responding to that product or company's _reputation_.
 That reputation may be private to you, or it may be shared among a group of people.
 This is important, so allow me to elaborate.

 There's a product called Zencastr that records podcasts interviews using a browser-based, double-ended approach.
 Zencastr has a generally positive reputation among the group of podcasters that I am friends with, but I have a negative view of Zencastr.
-The product's "private" reputation with me as an individual is in tatters because the product failed me the two times I tried it.
+The product's "private" reputation to me as an individual is in tatters because the product failed me the two times I tried it.
 That's a 100% failure rate!
 Others have had different experiences with a more favorable success rate.

-It's no surprise that I personally dislike Zencastr and avoid using it while others--who are demographically similar to me--like it and prefer to use it.
-The product's reputation as it exists inside my mind is not good, while its reputation as it exists inside the minds of my peer group is very different, and much more positive.
-Same product, multiple reputations; private vs. shared reputation.
+It's no surprise that I personally dislike Zencastr and avoid using it while others--who are demographically similar to me--like it and prefer it over competing alternatives.
+The product's reputation as it exists inside _my mind_ is not good, while its reputation as it exists inside _the minds of my peer group_ is very different, and much more positive.
+Same product, multiple reputations.
+This is the distinction between a private reputation and a shared reputation.

 **A reputation that is similar across a group of people is also known as a *market position*.**